Ensembl/ensembl-hive-docker-swarm/docs/howto.rst

    This document assumes you have already package your own code and its dependencies in a Docker image, or know how to do it.

-First of all, you may need to encode the resource-classes of your pipeline with the DockerSwarm syntax: by default, the meadow will otherwise request just one CPU and not constraint the memory.
+First of all, you may need to encode the Resource Classes of your pipeline with the DockerSwarm syntax: by default, the meadow will otherwise request just one CPU and not constraint the memory.

-The resource-class should be a stringified Perl hash.
+The Resource Class should be a stringified Perl hash.
 As of the `version 1.30 of the Docker Engine API
 <https://docs.docker.com/engine/api/v1.30/#operation/ServiceCreate>`__,
 these parameters are accepted: